Hwangyong-hamnida! HuanYing! Youkoso! Bienvenidos! Bienvenue!

 A $200 (USD) enrollment deposit must be paid within 30 days of acceptance, to hold a place in the entering class.
 This money will be applied to your first semester’s tuition.
 Please wire, mail or call the bursar to pay via credit card at 631-656-3173 or email to firstname.lastname@example.org.

-Five Towns College will issue I-20s to each new accepted international student once their enrollment deposit is paid.
+Five Towns College will issue I-20s to each new accepted international student once their enrollment deposit is paid and financial clearance has been issued.
 If you have attended a previous school, we will need a copy of your previous I- 20’s.
 F-1 students will need to submit an International Student Transfer form that must be completed from another SEVIS program or from the current Optional Practical Training (OPT) program.

 The College will enter your information into the U.S. Immigration Departments’ database, SEVIS.
 The U.S. Embassy requires you pay an online processing fee (I-901) of $190 (USD) at least 3 days prior to your visit to the Embassy.